phantomx999/Program-Design/HW/HW05/README.md

 --version` to verify), then install cpplint with `pip3 install cpplint`.

 As part of assessment, all files LISTED ABOVE will be run through cpplint.
 Make sure your code has 0 errors when you submit.
+You should leave these files in their current locations (e.g. point2.h in HW/HW01) and *not* move them to the HW05 folder.